UIUC-iSchool-DataViz/fall2018/week06/lecture06.md

 Today we are going to build comparisons with our (virtual) hands.

+ * A Bit More Pandas
    * Load a CSV file in the fast way
    * Make sure the dates are correctly read in
    * Aggregate by a characteristic
- * Learn about "projections" in matplotlib
- * Make a polar projection
+ * A Bit More Matplotlib
+   * Patches and elements
+   * "Projections"
+   * Polar projections
  * Build a sunburst
  * Brainstorm and implement other cyclical visualizations